xvalovic/swi1-2017-even-git/kraldavi.md

-Please DO NOT delete me (this line) and add 3 dots at the end
+Please DO NOT delete me (this line) and add 3 dots at the end ...

 Please change me somehow.
+:wq

 Your favorite fruit: ...